nerc-project/nerc-docs/docs/openstack/persistent-storage/object-storage.md

 ##### Create a container

-In order to create a container in the Object Storage service, you can use the OpenStack client with the following command.
+In order to create a container in the Object Storage service, you can use the openstack client with the following command.

     openstack container create mycontainer
     +---------------------------------------+-------------+------------------------------------+